elmish/Elmish.WPF/TUTORIAL.md

 ### Mapping Bindings

 Sometimes duplicate mapping code exists across several bindings.
 The duplicate mappings could be from the parent model to a common child model or it could be the wrapping of a child message in a parent message, which might depend on the parent model.
-The duplicate mapping code can be extracted and written once using the mapping functions `mapModel`, `mapMsg`, and `mapModelWithMsg`.
+The duplicate mapping code can be extracted and written once using the mapping functions `mapModel`, `mapMsg`, and `mapMsgWithModel`.

 #### Example use of `mapModel` and `mapMsg`